DevrimBaran/MendixSimpleScheduler/README.md

 # simple-scheduler

 A simple scheduler widget for Mendix.
-This scheduler is based on [react-big-scheduler](https://github.com/StephenChou1017/react-big-scheduler).
+This scheduler is based on [react-big-scheduler](https://github.com/StephenChou1017/react-big-scheduler). <br />

+When having problems configuring the widget with this readme, just download a demo set up project, which includes the working widget, from here: https://github.com/DevrimBaran/SimpleScheduler/releases/tag/v1.0.0.
+Feel free to reuse any part of that demo project.

 ## Downloading it from the marketplace